 Priority 2 – ESSENTIAL SKILLS – Children can identify their own achievement as effective learners in all identified ‘Essential Skills’ areas in line with ‘Readiness for next stage of learning’ statements.

-Priority 3 – MATHS – We will continue to work with colleagues to develop maths teaching and learning to ensure that infant children are fully prepared for expectations in KS2
+Priority 3 – MATHS – We will continue to work with colleagues in other schools to develop maths teaching and learning which ensures that infant children are fully prepared for expectations in KS2

 Achievement at Rokesly Infant and Nursery School

 We are incredibly proud of the achievements of all our children at Rokesly.